Tulsa Bankruptcy Attorney

 An option for businesses, Chapter 11 bankruptcy permits you to pay off debts under a court-ordered installment plan extending three to five years.
 This option provides numerous advantages, including the possibility of keeping your business running.

-Our goal is to not only guide you through the Chapter 7, Chapter 11 or Chapter 13 process, but to Empower you in gaining control of your finances so that after filing bankruptcy you have a healthy relationship with money and move forward with a DEBT FREE LIFE.
+Our goal is to not only guide you through the Chapter 7 process, but to Empower you in gaining control of your finances so that after filing bankruptcy you have a healthy relationship with money and move forward with a DEBT FREE LIFE.

 Tulsa Bankruptcy Mentoring